librasteve/raku-CLI-Wordpress/README.md

 # Raku CLI::Wordpress

-This module provides a simple abstraction to the Wordpress command line interface (wpcli) for managing Wordpress installation.
+This module provides a simple abstraction to the Wordpress command line interface (wpcli) for site launch and maintenance.

-If you encounter a feature of wpcli you want that's not implemented by this module (and there are many), please consider sending a pull request.
+If you encounter a feature you want that's not implemented by this module (and there are many), please consider sending a pull request.

 ## Getting Started
 - install rawp on target